rsairu/hello-world/chickens/chickens.md

 ## Behavior

+Chicken: Animalia chordata aves.
+Galliformes, domesticated.

 Chickens will eat weed and grass clippings.
 Easy eaters; do not feed them chicken, they will eat.
 You can also purchase organic chicken feed.
 A full grown chicken might require 1 - 1.5 cups of feed per day.
+After eating food, it is stored with water and grit in the crop, a predigestive organ at the base of the esophagus.

 Chickens love eating worms / caterpillars, and other bugs.